World Cup: Marta era ends as Brazil crash out – DW – 08/02/2023

 As seismic as it was, Marta's exit from what she had already confirmed would be her final World Cup does little to impact her legacy, according to Jamaica's Khadija Shaw.
 The opposing captains shared an emotional embrace at the end, and Shaw told DW that Marta was a huge influence.

-"I looked up to Marta as a child growing up, and I wanted her to know she's not just an inspiration for me but for a lot of people around the world.
-And to congratulate her for the wonderful career she's had."
+"I looked up to Marta as a child growing up," Shaw said, "and I wanted her to know she's not just an inspiration for me but for a lot of people around the world, and to congratulate her for the wonderful career she's had."

 It was the start of an incredible personal run in the competition.
 She was the first person to score at five World Cups, holds the record (male or female) for the most World Cup goals with 17, and has appeared at six editions of the tournament.